 Does it depend on nation, grade level, or content area?
 Socioeconomic status?
 Culture?
 Prevailing local technology use?

 Though many teachers remain against reckless #edtech integration, the conversation is clearly shifting from should technology play a central role in the learning process to how should technology be used to promote learning?
-Inspired by a list she saw from @austin_gagnier8@sylviaduckworth set out to itemize 15 things every teacher should try this year.
+Inspired by a list she saw from @austin_gagnier8, @sylviaduckworth set out to itemize 15 things every teacher should try this year.
 Working her graphics magic, the above image is the result.

 But while the original title of the image (and the collection of ideas it illustrate) works well, looking at it more closely, it was dominated by technology use–less about planning and learning models and teaching strategies and grouping activities or unit planning templates, and more about technology.